 Sunday School: Breakfast by the Lake

-In New Testament times, Rabbis were not full time teachers or ministers.
-Because God is a God Who works, Rabbis worked at a profession one third of the time and studied and taught two thirds of the time.
-The difference between these teachers and everyday people, is work was just a means to buy food and clothing.
+Encore Post: In New Testament times, rabbis were not full-time teachers or ministers.
+Because God is a God Who works, rabbis worked at a profession one third of the time and studied and taught two thirds of the time.
+The difference between these teachers and everyday people is work was just a means to buy food and clothing.
 Jesus likely worked at His trade as a carpenter (more of a contractor than simply a worker of wood) some of the time.
 St. Paul continued his trade as a tentmaker.

-After Jesus rose from the dead, Peter, James, John and others moved back to Galilee.
+After Jesus rose from the dead, Peter, James, John, and others moved back to Galilee.
 They picked up their nets again to earn a living.
-They did not catch anything all night.
+They caught nothing all night.
 Jesus called to them from the shore and told them to cast their nets over the right side of the boat.
 They caught a net full of fish.
 Jesus did this once before for them — at the beginning of his ministry.
 John instantly recognized it was Jesus.
-When they got to shore, the disciples saw Jesus had made a breakfast of fish and bread — just like he had fed 5000 people not long ago.
-By preparing breakfast for his disciples, Jesus shows that He blesses the everyday work God has given us.
+When they got to shore, the disciples saw Jesus had made a breakfast of fish and bread — just like he had fed 5000 people not long before.
+By preparing breakfast for his disciples, Jesus shows He blesses the everyday work God has given us.
 He helps His disciples do their work and gives them a hot meal to go with their catch.

 But he had one more job for them to do.
 And He also gives them another job to do.
 He asked Peter three times if the disciple loved him.
 Peter, quite upset by the question, said he loved Jesus three times.
 Each time Jesus told him to care for God’s people — His lambs and His sheep.
 That is what Peter and the other apostles did.

-Today Jesus calls on pastors, teachers, deaconesses and others to do the same.
-They teach his Word, proclaim the gospel of the forgiveness of sins in the life, death, resurrection and ascension of Jesus.
-The forgive sins in his name, baptize and feed his sheep with his own body and blood together with bread and wine.
+Today, Jesus calls on pastors, teachers, deaconesses, and others to do the same.
+Pastors teach his Word, proclaim the gospel of the forgiveness of sins in the life, death, resurrection and ascension of Jesus.
+They forgive sins in his name, baptize and feed his sheep with Christ’s own body and blood, together with bread and wine.
 They follow in the footsteps of Jesus, his apostles and the pastors that went to every corner of the world, making disciples from every nation, language, tribe and race.

 Rev. Robert E. Smith